Los Angeles and Orange counties see their lowest average rent increases since 2015

 LA rent relief program to begin registration for tenants financially impacted by COVID-19

-A recent survey found that only 82% of people in Los Angeles and Orange counties paid their full rent last month.
+A recent survey found that only 82% of renters in Los Angeles and Orange counties paid their full rent last month.

 People who rent have largely been able to survive the initial months of the pandemic helped by unemployment and federal relief checks.
 But the extra $600 in unemployment benefits ceases at the end of July and local eviction moratoriums are expiring.
 There is no agreement between the White House and Congress on a second federal relief package.